PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ![registrar nameservers](/img/docs/registrar-nameservers.png)

-## Test your PayID server
+## Test your PayString server

-Use [PayID Validator](https://payidvalidator.com/) to test your PayIDs.
+Use [PayString Validator](https://paystringvalidator.com/) to test your PayStrings.

 ## Launch with AWS Lambda using scripts

-If you prefer not to use the AWS CLI, you can use these scripts to request a AWS certificate for your PayID domain and launch the payid lambda stack on your domain.
+If you prefer not to use the AWS CLI, you can use these scripts to request a AWS certificate for your PayString domain and launch the lambda stack on your domain.

 - [request-certificate.sh](https://github.com/xpring-eng/payid-lambda/blob/master/request-certificate.sh) - Request a certificate via AWS certificate manager for a given domain.
-- [create-stack.sh](https://github.com/xpring-eng/payid-lambda/blob/master/create-stack.sh) - Create the payid lambda stack on your account for a given domain.
+- [create-stack.sh](https://github.com/xpring-eng/payid-lambda/blob/master/create-stack.sh) - Create the PayString lambda stack on your account for a given domain.

-### Prequisites
+### Prerequisites

 - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
 - Make sure `aws configure` has been configured with an Access Key created via [IAM--Your Security Credentials](https://console.aws.amazon.com/iam/home?region=us-east-1#/security_credentials).